Anjou > Coteaux du Layon

 Coteaux du Layon

-- Appearance: Deep gold with hints of green, developing into old gold with auburn accents with maturity
+- Appearance: Deep golden colour with hints of green, developing into old gold with amber highlights.

 - Nose: Intense and complex: acacia honey with overtones of lemongrass; candied fruit including pineapple, apricot and quince.

 - Palate: Full and rounded, succulent at times, but always balanced by a crisp, refreshing vibrancy.
 Good aromatic persistence, lifted by notes of fresh fruit.

 - To serve: Decant into a carafe and serve well chilled at 8° to experience the wine as it evolves.

 A classic. perfect partner for foie gras, blue cheeses and desserts: foie gras on toast, pan-fried foie gras with fruit, Roquefort, warm plum tart, desserts with frangipane or almond paste.

 From 5 years to several decades.
 Even up to a century for a particularly good vintage.